-We believe that everyone should have access to Higher Education which is why we have developed a contextual offer for students that meet certain Widening Access criteria.
+We believe in removing barriers to Higher Education, which is why we have developed a contextual offer for students that meet certain Widening Access criteria.

 No separate application forms, no hoops to jump through, no additional work: one simple process to help you start at Royal Holloway.

 We will constantly review this policy and reserve the right to make changes as necessary.

 What is it?